 - Various health education offerings to healthcare professionals and community members.

 - Must have supervisory experience.

-- Must have experience in the nonprofit or public sector.
+- Experience in the nonprofit or public sector preferred.

-- Must have an understanding of basic financial statements.
-An understanding of fund accounting and the braiding of multiple funding streams strongly preferred.
+- Understanding of basic financial statements and budgeting preferred.
+An understanding of fund accounting and the braiding of multiple funding streams preferred.

 The Executive Director reports directly to the SLV AHEC Board of Directors.
 The Executive Director is responsible for supervising all SLV AHEC employees, either directly or indirectly.

 - Creating and/or operating programs that directly improve health education programming throughout Colorado’s San Luis Valley, including healthcare workforce development programming and community health programs;

 - Maintaining organizational compliance to all federal, state, and local laws, rules, and regulations, as well as compliance to the agreements of each grantor and partner organization;